mikkelme/Simula_SummerProject/README.md

 \end{align}
 $$

-which computes the projection of $u$ to the tangent plane.
-For the boundary conditions of the newly introduced stokes boundaries we use a stress free configuration, i.e. $\sigma(u_S, p_S)\cdot\hat{n}_S = \vec{0}$, enforced as a Neumann condition.
-For the newly introduced Darcy boundaries we simply use the no flux Neumann condition on them as well.
+which computes the projection of $u$ to the tangent plane given a normal vector $\hat{n}$.
+For the boundary conditions of the newly appearing stokes boundaries in 3D we use a stress free configuration, i.e. $\sigma(u_S, p_S)\cdot\hat{n}_S = \vec{0}$, enforced as a Neumann condition.
+For the newly appearing Darcy boundaries we simply use the no flux Neumann condition on them as well.

 ### Evaluating the metrics for dimension reduction